abdulahad7/Blender-MOCAP/README.md

 # 3D pose estimation for MOCAP in blender

 This prototype is based on the work of tensorflow pose estimation to capture mocap.
-I just created the Python-to-Blender connection and the rendering in Blender.
+I just created the Python-to-Blender connection and rendering in Blender.

 # How to use it?